rohan-paul/Awesome-JavaScript-Interviews/Javascript/Tricky-JS-Problems/Collection-of-Tricky-JS-Questlions.md

 #### Question: What is '6'+9

 **Answer**: 69.
 If one of the operands of the plus (+) operator is string it will convert other number or boolean to string and perform a concatenation.
 For the same reason, "2"+true will return "2true"

+#### Question: What is the value of 4+3+2+"1"

+**Answer**: 91 .
+The addition starts from the left, 4+3 results 7 and 7+2 is 9.
+So far, the plus operator is performing addition as both the operands are number.
+After that 9 + "1" where one of the operands is string and plus operator will perform concatenation.